payu-org/payu/docs/source/models.rst

 ==============

 This section describes the model drivers that are currently supported by payu.
-Each model driver is built based on the common model driver class and customises the model-specific configuration and file paths.
+Each model driver is based on the common model driver class and customises the model-specific configuration and file paths.

 The model driver is called in various steps of the payu experiment workflow (see :ref:`experiment-steps`).
 It is responsible for the following common tasks: